Oktopost/namespace/README.md

 * `path` must be the full directory path to `index.js` file.
 * `setupCallback` this function is called before resolving dependencies.
 You can leave it empty for most cases.
 * `initCallback` is a function that is used to load all dependencies.
-In most cases this can be done by loading the entry-point object of our library.
+In most cases this can be done by loading the entry-point object of your library.
 In this case it's the `calc` function.

 ## More To Read